-Cream cheese-less cheesecake!
+Peach Almond Yogurt Cheesecake Bars are cream cheese-less cheesecake!
 These gluten free, naturally sweetened cheesecake bars are healthy enough to eat for breakfast.
 Which means you should eat them for breakfast.

 I’m just as excited about cool weather, scarves, butternut squash and hot toddies as the next eager beaver, but can we freeze time for a hot minute and bask in the last moments of ripe, drippy summer fruit?
-Because once that ish goes, it’s gone, man.
+Because once it’s goes, it’s gone, man.
 And then we’re left with what?
 Persimmons?
-Ugh.
-PUH-lease.

 Let’s all call a spade a spade and say that summer is the best of all the fruit seasons.

-In the present tense, we still have peaches (hooraaah!).
+In the present tense, we still have peaches (hooray!).
 Let’s roast them and put them in yogurt cheesecake.

 First off it’s made without cream cheese.
 Plain full-fat yogurt, pure maple syrup, vanilla extract, and tapioca (or corn) starch are all you really need for the base.

 Bonus points: this cheesecake is made in a blender.